 Early Childhood Unified Program Curriculum

-The Early Childhood Unified (ECU) Master’s Program covers birth through Kindergarten (age 6).
-The program fully blends knowledge and skills in early childhood education and early childhood special education thus preparing the early educator to appropriately address all learners' needs including those at-risk and those with identified disabilities.
+KU's Early Childhood Unified Master’s degree program blends knowledge and skills in early childhood education and early childhood special education thus preparing the early educator (birth through Kindergarten to appropriately address all learners' needs including those at-risk and those with identified disabilities.

 |course #||title||credit hours|